This section of the website documents the history of Gaelic Games in Roscommon.

 A great showing in the National Football League (reaching the final versus Kerry) gave Roscommon supporters renewed optimism ahead of the Connacht Championship and the faith was repaid by the players as they took the title.
 They lost to Offaly in the All-Ireland Semi-Final but that made them even more determined and they went a step further in 1962 where, sadly, Kerry put an end to the dream; winning by 1-12 to 1-6.

-Off the field Scór, or the Winter Activities Competition as it was initially known, was launched by the GAA in 1969 and began in Roscommon shortly after.
+Off the field, Scór, or the Winter Activities Competition as it was initially known, was launched by the GAA in 1969 to promote the cultural side and began in Roscommon shortly after.
 The first All-Ireland was won by Elphin in the Tráth na gCeist in 1972 and a County Committee was formed in 1973 in a bid to further promote the competitions.

 As mentioned earlier in this piece throughout all the “lean times” the county Hurling and Football teams have experienced there has always been regular success in Handball, with Roscommon players capturing All-Ireland’s, and in some cases, World Titles.
 The success of the promotion and development of the games in the county was recognised at national level with Tony Hannon being appointed as President of the Handball Association in 2008.
 St. Comans received the All-Ireland Club of the year title in 2010 and Mount Talbot, a club which was formed in August 2009, received the award a few weeks ago.
 Scór has also been a source of All-Ireland titles in recent times as clubs from the county have won ten All-Ireland Scór na nÓg titles and three All-Ireland Scór Sinsear titles since 2000.